-While the approach developed here focuses on a two-period panel data setting, we also explore its applicability to repeated cross-sectional data \citep{sant2023difference,abadie2005semiparametric,finkelstein2002effect, meyer1990workers} and to the case of staggered treatment adoption in multi-period panels \citep{callaway2021difference}).
-With repeated cross sections, since one cannot track observations across time, it becomes impossible to distinguish between individuals observed in both pre and post-treatment periods from those observed in only one period.
-We develop identification results for the latent group of always-observed individuals in this setting, relying on the assumption of no compositional changes.
-Additionally, motivated by recent developments in DiD methods, we also discuss how the current identification argument for the always-observed group can be adapted to the setting when multiple time periods are available and treatment adoption is staggered.
-We do this by considering $2\times 2$ pre and post-treatment comparisons for a group that first receives treatment in a specific period.
-These extensions are provided in Appendices \ref{sec:extension_RC} and \ref{sec:extension_multi}, respectively.
+While the approach developed here focuses on a two-period panel, we also explore extensions to repeated cross-sections \citep{sant2026difference,abadie2005semiparametric,finkelstein2002effect, meyer1990workers} and staggered adoption DiD settings with multi-period panels \citep{callaway2021difference}.
+With repeated cross sections, since observations cannot be tracked across time, it becomes impossible to distinguish between individuals observed in both pre- and post-treatment periods from those observed in only one period.
+We develop identification results for the always-observed latent group by relying on the assumption of no compositional changes \citep{sant2026difference}.
+Additionally, we discuss how the current identification argument for the always-observed group can be adapted to multi-period staggered adoption settings by considering $2\times 2$ pre- and post-treatment comparisons for cohorts first treated in a specific period.
+These extensions are provided in appendices \ref{sec:extension_RC} and \ref{sec:extension_multi}, respectively.

-This paper contributes to the DiD literature by developing strategies to identify causal effects in the presence of endogenous sample selection.
-A related work is \citet{ghanem2024correcting}, which studies attrition and point identifies treatment effects using the changes-in-changes approach of \cite{athey2006identification}.
-One of their main identification assumptions is that the distribution of unobservables affecting outcomes is stable over time within each treatment-response subgroup.
-The changes-in-changes identification approach exploits a strict monotonic relationship of potential outcomes with respect to unobserved heterogeneity.
-In contrast, we do not assume parallel trends in outcome between observed and unobserved and allow a more general class of selection endogeneity.
-Our bounding does not require the monotonic connection between outcomes and unobservables.
-Additionally, we identify heterogeneous effects across latent groups rather than the overall average treatment effect.